FAQ’s About Dr. Neal Ranen

+What was your training?
 What is the difference between a psychiatrist and a psychologist?

 As a physician, I can prescribe medication and order lab tests (such as thyroid or B12 levels) in addition to doing psychotherapy, whereas a psychologist cannot.

 It’s helpful to understand what is entailed in becoming a psychiatrist.
 As a psychiatrist, after completing my undergraduate studies (as a psychology major in addition to taking a pre-med track), I went to medical school and graduated as a physician.
 After graduating from medical school, physicians then do further specialty training in the area in which they intend to practice.
 This can be internal medicine, ophthalmology, surgery, psychiatry, etc. During medical school, I did intensive coursework and clinical rotations in psychiatry, both in general psychiatry and specialty areas, in addition to my education in the other medical disciplines.
 After medical school, I then did a 4-year residency in psychiatry at The Johns Hopkins Hospital.
 The bulk of my first year of residency (the first year of residency is sometimes referred to as the internship year) was actually in internal medicine (9 months) even including as a doctor in the ICU, with psychiatry comprising the remainder of that year.
 The next 3 years were all exclusively in psychiatry.
 After completing my residency, I became Board-eligible in psychiatry, and, indeed, passed my Board examinations to become a Board-Certified Psychiatrist.
 I then went on to do additional training consisting of a yearlong fellowship at Hopkins in Neuropsychiatry to achieve an even deeper understanding of the underpinnings of psychiatric conditions, such as brain pathways and brain chemistry.
-Although my practice is focused on general adult psychiatry (depression, anxiety, ADD/ADHD, Bipolar, OCD etc.), because of my expertise in neuropsychiatry and other specialty experience in the elderly, I became Board Certified in both General and Geriatric Psychiatry (I remain Board-Certified in both of these areas).
+Although my practice is focused on general adult psychiatry (depression, anxiety, ADD/ADHD, Bipolar, OCD, etc.), because of my expertise in neuropsychiatry and other specialized experience in the elderly, I became Board Certified in both General and Geriatric Psychiatry (I remain Board-Certified in both of these areas).
 So, as a psychiatrist, I am fully licensed as a physician (technically my license reads that I’m licensed as a Physician and Surgeon) who specialized in psychiatry.
 Altogether, my training to become a psychiatrist spanned 13 years between undergraduate, medical school, residency, and fellowship.
 This is the most extensive amount of combined overall education and training required by any mental health professional.
 I believe this provides a deep understanding of the human condition and human physiology.
 The body is so interconnected such that an understanding of how our bodies holistically affect the brain and our mental state is invaluable.

 What insurances does your office accept?